 For walking safaris pack neutral colored clothing e.g. browns, greens, khakis, dark blues, grey, etc. Although many animals are color blind, bright colors are intrusive in the bush.
 Certain colors, whites, neon yellows, bright pinks, etc. are picked up by animals quickly.

 For safari backpacking trails, pack a maximum of two shirts and one pair of shorts.
 Pack one set of clean clothes for camp – We prefer ultra-light running t-shirts and shorts as they dry quickly and wick moisture.
 In summer I sleep in these, in winter I use thermals.
-The only thing we carry many of, are socks – On a 4 day day trail i carry one pair for each full day.
+Go for purpose made synthetic or merino underwear - You will not regret.
+The only thing we carry many of, are socks.

-Walk in your boots [see blog related hereto] and pack camp shoes for afterwards.
+Walk in your boots [choosing correctly is so important that we have dedicated a full blog too them], wear gaiters [everyone that comes on backpacking safari in the seed months that does not have them wishes they had them] and pack camp shoes for afterwards.
 Camp shoes are generally adventure sandals, "crocs", aqua shoes or similar.
 As a note, if your boots fail you can walk out in adventure sandals - The super light weight flip-flops that are commonly used lack multi-functionality/ versatility [try cross a fast flowing river in these] and often result in thorn punctured feet.

 If new to backpacking, the choice when walking [excuse the pun] into a store can be quite overwhelming.
-Going into equipment specific’s is though the subject of another blog.
-Saying this, a couple of observations remain consistently true are:
+Going into equipment specific’s is the subject of another blog, saying this, a couple of observations remain consistently true: